Isha Sesay: Independent activities since 2018

 Sesay works as a freelance presenter and speaker (whereby this list is not intended to be complete).

 Sesay partnered with Bellanaija and AWB for a five-day series, “#ENDSARS: The Struggle to Save Nigeria” which investigated the core of the youth-led movement and stories of heroism, patriotism, and defiance associated to the fight for Nigeria’s future.

 Sesay, alongside the Senegalese journalist Aboubacry Ba, was the emcee of the Aiteo CAF Awards 2018, celebrated at the Centre international de conférences Abdou Diouf (CICAD) on Tuesday, 8 January 2019 in Dakar, Senegal.

-In June 2018, she led a Q&A round with the director of the documentary Youth unstoppable Slater Jewell-Kemker and her executive producer Adrian Grenierdes.
+In June 2018, she led a Q&A round with the director of the documentary Youth uUnstoppable, Slater Jewell-Kemker, and her executive producer Adrian Grenierdes.
 The documentary is about the green youth movement.

 On the occasion of the 2018 World Refugee Day, Sesay spoke with Samantha Nutt, founder of War Child the USA, an organization to help and protect children from warzones.

 In April 2019, she hosted a public discussion with Michelle Obama under the name Becoming: an intimate conversation with Michelle Obama in front of 20.000 guests at the Accor Hotel Arena in Paris and in Amsterdam.

 Her book Beneath the Tamarind Tree about the abduction of Chibok girls in 2014 was published in July 2019 by HarperCollins and as an audiobook on different platforms.

 In June 2019, Sesay was a speaker at the Women Deliver Conference in Vancouver, Canada.
 The Women deliver conference is an international conference around topics like gender equality, health and wellbeing of girls in the 21st century.

 She was a speaker at the 2019 Brilliant minds event in Stockholm, Sweden.
 The event was initiated in 2015 by Spotify founder and CEO Daniel Ek and serial entrepreneur Arash Pournouri.
 The event claims to support open thinking in the music and technology industry.

 In September 2019, Sesay was invited as a guest speaker in the BBC program Africa today for two days, where she talked on women's representation in the media.

 In September 2019, she was one of the hosts of the Global Citizen Festival together with Bozoma Saint John.
 This event connects live music with speeches and discussions on actual global problems of society, environment, and politics and is closely related to the Global Poverty Project.

-Also in September 2019, she was a speaker at the Whitaker Peace & Development Initiative (WPDI) Place for Peace event.
+Also in September 2019, she was a speaker at the Whitaker Peace & Development Initiative "Place for Peace" event.